-Communication on engagement Period covered by this Communication on Engagement: September 2015- August 2016 I: Statement of Continued Support by the Board chair and the Managing Director To our stakeholders:
+Communication on engagement Period covered by this Communication on Engagement: October 2016- October 2018 I: Statement of Continued Support by the Board chair and the Managing Director To our stakeholders:

-October 25th, 2016
+October 30th, 2018

-We are pleased to confirm that IEH Ethical Trading Initiative Norway reaffirms its support to the United Nations Global Compact and its ten principles in the areas of Human Rights, Labour, Environment and Anti- Corruption.
+We are pleased to confirm that Ethical Trading Initiative Norway (IEH) reaffirms its support to the United Nations Global Compact and its ten principles in the areas of Human Rights, Labour, Environment and Anti- Corruption.

 In this Communication of Engagement, we describe the key actions our organisation has taken to support the UN Global Compact and its principles over the last two years, in line with the suggestions for our kind of organisation.
 We commit to share this information with our stakeholders through or primary channels of communication.

-Re NBall

-Sincerely yours
+Sincerely yours,

-Knut Lutnæs Per N. Bondevik
+Ellen Behrens

-Chair of the board Managing director
+Chair of the Board

+Heidi Furustøl

+Executive Director

-Description of IEH Ethical Trading Initiative Norway IEH - Ethical trading initiative Norway (IEH) is a multi- stakeholder initiative founded in 2000 to protect workers' rights, human rights and the environment in global supply chains.
+Description of IEH Ethical Trading Initiative Norway IEH - Ethical Trading Initiative Norway (IEH) is a multi- stakeholder initiative founded in 2000 to protect workers' rights, human rights and the environment in global supply chains.
 In 2012, the fight against corruption was integrated in our core principles.
 The composition of IEHs founding members - one company, one union, one NGO and one business association - illustrates the joint understanding of cooperation across sectors as necessary.
 Improvements and collaboration with suppliers in order to achieve this is at the core of our approach.
-As of today, a number of public sector entities have also joined the initiative, currently consisting of more than 160 members, of which 116 are companies.
+As of today, a number of public sector entities have also joined the initiative, currently consisting of more than 172 members, of which 117 are companies.
 Our purpose is to promote responsibility in global supply chains in a way that ensures that international trade safeguards human and workers' rights, sustainable development and environmental care.
 Our members commit to adopting ethical guidelines in line with IEHs requirements, based on ILO conventions and relevant UN instruments.
-These are fully compatible with the UN Global Compacts ten principles as well as the UN Guiding Principles on Business and Human Rights.
+These are fully compatible with the UN Global Compacts ten principles as well as the UN Guiding Principles on Business and Human Rights (UNGP).
 Our members commit to each year report publically on improvements and challenges as well as to promote the concept of ethical trade in general.
-Through trainings, resources, advice and facilitated collaboration and discussions we equip our members to identify issues, develop and implement innovative, long-lasting solutions.
+Through trainings, resources, advice and facilitated collaboration and discussions we equip our members to identify issues, develop and implement innovative, long-lasting solutions beneficial for both workers and the environment.
 Our 2020 strategy is developed to assist our members to remain ethical leaders, confront exploitation at its source, influence policy and practice where it counts most, and encourage the voices of workers worldwide.
-UNs guiding principles on business and human rights and the Sustainable development goals provide the overarching frame for our strategy.
-Key measures of success is that workers can negotiate effectively for a better working life where their rights are respected, that public entities are a driver for ethical procurement and that environmental care have improved in our members supply chains.
+UNs Guiding Principles on Business and Human Rights and the Sustainable Development Goals provide the overarching frame for our strategy.
+Key measures of success is that workers can negotiate independently and effectively for a better working life where their rights are respected, that public entities are a driver for ethical procurement and that environmental care have improved in our members supply chains.